-Clément makes his home with his father and his mother.
-Carrying water, gathering firewood and caring for children are his household duties.
+Clément lives with his father and his mother.
+He is responsible for carrying water, washing clothes and running errands.
 His father is sometimes employed as a farmer and his mother is sometimes employed.
 There are 3 children in the family.

-Your love and support will help Clément to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Clément in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Clément lives on the plains of Lanoayiri, home to approximately 126,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic group is Mossi and the most commonly spoken language is Mooré.